 Dom and Gary, The O2, London, UK

-Every year, Dom and Gary meet to watch wrestling legends old and new battle it out at the WWE’s bi-annual brawl-fest in London.
+Every year, Dom and Gary meet to watch wrestling legends old and new battle it out at the WWE’s brawl-fest in London.

 It’s a tradition.